patricklam/plam.new-webpage/content/post/20250625-trip-report-estonia.md

 for the Estonians, but not for me.

 I'd arranged this travel so that I'd spend a few days in Montréal before going to Estonia.
-My flight was from Montréal to Tallinn and then from Tallinn back to Toronto.
+My flight was from Montréal to Tallinn (via Paris) and then from Tallinn back to Toronto (via Amsterdam).
 So, after three days in Montreal, including seeing the parents and visiting the bouldering gyms, it was off to Tallinn.
 (The Plateau Mont-Royal is indeed pretty urban, and, yes, bigger than Wellington.
 Maybe it'd be nice to live there one day, but Québec politics is complicated.)